code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README1.md

 - Thread safety
   - No data races: No 2 threads doing same thing to shared resource Wow!!
 - Memory and ownership checking     //Borrow checker
+- No need to call delete(),free().
+Rust knows when memory is not used.

 <a name="Rustcpp"></a>
 ### 1.2 Rust vs C++